gsidsid/ThinkStats2/project2/report2.md

 The Yelp Academic dataset is a subset of Yelp's businesses, reviews, and user data.
 It was originally put together for the Yelp Dataset Challenge on Kaggle, which was a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
 The dataset contains information about 174,000 businesses across 11 metropolitan areas in four countries.
 For these businesses, 5.2 million reviews are provided, complete with the review text, date, and rating in stars.

-[Read more about the dataset here.](https://www.kaggle.com/yelp-dataset/yelp-dataset#yelp_academic_dataset_business.json)

 Most of the businesses on Yelp are customer-facing (that's why they're there).
 More specifically, analysis of the tags used by each business reveals that there are more restaurants in the dataset than any other type of business.

-The time period during which the dataset was collected is also very important to understand the nature of a business's closure.
-The first review in the dataset was published as of October 2004, and the latest review in the dataset is in 2017.
+The data was collected between 2004 and 2017.

+[Read more about the dataset here.](https://www.kaggle.com/yelp-dataset/yelp-dataset#yelp_academic_dataset_business.json)

 ### Guessing a business's lifespan